BrailleGov/LLM-API/README.md

 The service listens on port `8080` and exposes a single `POST /generate` endpoint.

-### Environment
+### Configuration

-This repository includes a `.env` file with a sample Discord webhook for testing.
-The server reads the following variable from the environment:

-* `DISCORD_WEBHOOK` - Discord webhook URL used for request logging.
-If unset, webhook notifications are disabled and a warning is printed on startup.
+This repository includes a `config.json` file with a sample Discord webhook for testing.
+The server reads the `DISCORD_WEBHOOK` value from this file.
+If it is missing, webhook notifications are disabled and a warning is printed on startup.

 ## Authentication